PhilT95/athenlyx/docs/blue/tools-network/wireshark/wireshark_advanced.md

 ### Capture Filter Syntax

-These filters use byte offests hex values and masks with boolean operators, which makes it harder to understand the filters purpose at first glance.
+These filters use byte offsets hex values and masks with boolean operators, which makes it harder to understand the filters purpose at first glance.
 The base syntax is as follows:

 - **Scope**: host, net, port and port range
 - **Direction**: src, dst, srtc or dst, src and dest
 - **Protocol**: ether, wlan, ip, ip6, rarp, tcp and udp
 - **Sample filter to capture port 80 traffic**: `tcp port 80`

-You can read more about capture filter syntax in the offical Wireshark documentation [here](https://www.wireshark.org/docs/man-pages/pcap-filter.html) and [here](https://gitlab.com/wireshark/wireshark/-/wikis/CaptureFilters#useful-filters).
+You can read more about capture filter syntax in the official Wireshark documentation [here](https://www.wireshark.org/docs/man-pages/pcap-filter.html) and [here](https://gitlab.com/wireshark/wireshark/-/wikis/CaptureFilters#useful-filters).
 A quick reference is available with the **Capture --> Capture Filters** menu.

 ![Image](images/wireshark-advanced_capturefilter.png)

 #### Display Filter Syntax

 This feature supports 3000 protocols and allows conducting packet-level searches under the protocol breakdown.
-The offical [Display Filter Reference](https://www.wireshark.org/docs/dfref/) provides all supported protocols for filtering.
+The official [Display Filter Reference](https://www.wireshark.org/docs/dfref/) provides all supported protocols for filtering.

 ??? example "Sample filter to capture port 80 traffic"
     `tcp.port == 80`

 Wireshark offers a built-in option that stores all supported protocol structures to help create display filters (Display Filter Expression).
-You can access these using the **Analyse --> Display Filters** menu.
+You can access these using the **Analyze --> Display Filters** menu.

 ![Image](images/wireshark-advanced_displayfilter.png)